Orsucci

 The Orsucci family is an ancient and noble Italian family.
-The family has historical branches in the areas of today's Tuscany, most notably in Lucca, Camaiore, Viareggio and Pescia.
+The family has historical branches in the areas of today's Tuscany, most notably in the provinces of Lucca and Pistoia.

 Origin

 The family's descent can be traced back to the 13th century, to the Lucchese nobleman Bonfigliolo di Orsello di Bonfiglio.
 The Orsucci family became a prominent Lucchese family during the mid-14th century when Bartolomeo di Orsuccio was elected to the government of the Republic of Lucca.
 It is from the sons of Bartolomeo di Orsuccio the various branches of the Orsucci family descend.
-Emperor Charles V rewarded Nicolao Vincenzo Orsucci, and future descendants, with the title Count in 1537.
+Emperor Charles V awarded Nicolao Vincenzo Orsucci, and future descendants, with the title Count in 1537.

 One of the Orsucci family's most notable members is the martyr Angelo Orsucci, who was beatified by Pope Pius IX on 7 May 1867.